CHGLongStone/sepher-ehben/docs/corpus/Reveries/Longstone---Ideology--Choose-your-Poison-.md

   https://medium.com//@jasonmedland/sepher-ehben-reveries-longstone-ideology-choose-your-poison-b602e6ba4365
 ---

+# Sepher Ehben: Reveries — Longstone — Ideology, Choose your Poison…

+I have to admit I’m thoroughly disgusted when I hear someone use a phrase like “every ideology deserves a place at the table”.
+Every…

 If the statement offends you it is simply an indication of the depth of your indoctrination or your misapprehension of my language.
 I am responsible for what I say, not for what you understand.
 I am not drawing a line in the sand with with a sweep of the foot, I am laying it grain by grain with the attention of Tenzin creating a mandala.

 #### Ideology is a failed state of consciousness.